http4k/www/src/website/content/supply-chain-security/index.md

 This generates a `gradle/verification-metadata.xml` file containing the expected checksums for every dependency.
 Gradle will then verify these checksums on every build, failing if any artifact has been tampered with.

 Once generated, commit `verification-metadata.xml` to your repository.
 Future builds will automatically verify all downloaded artifacts match the pinned checksums.
 When upgrading http4k versions, re-run the command to update the checksums.

-## SLSA Provenance Format

-Each provenance attestation follows the [in-toto Statement v1](https://in-toto.io/Statement/v1) specification with a [SLSA Provenance v1](https://slsa.dev/provenance/v1) predicate.
-The attestation links each artifact to:

-- The **exact git commit** that produced it
-- The **GitHub Actions workflow** that built it
-- The **build invocation ID** for full traceability
-- **SHA-256 digests** of all subject artifacts

 ## Verification Script